alexandergg/Azure-Databricks-Powershells/README.md

 # PowerShell Modules for Azure Databricks

 This repository contains the source code to create different Databricks artifact by powershell scripts.
-The scripts was developed using Databricks docs to create the correspondent API calls.
+The scripts was developed using Databricks docs to create the correspondent API endpoints.

 It works for Databricks on Azure and also AWS.
 The APIs are almost identical so I decided to bundle them in one single module.
 The official API documentations can be found here: